wiris/moodle-filter_wiris/docs/contributing/README.md

 ## Conventional Commits

-We encourage ypu to follow the rules over how our Git commit messages must be formatted.
+We encourage you to follow the rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.

 - Wrap message lines to a few characters, not long sentences.